KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/Readme.md

 Kubernetes cluster is an instance of Kubernetes.It is split into two parts:

-1. The Kubernetes Control Plane
+1. The (Master node) - Hosts the Kubernetes Control Plane that controls and manages the whole Kubernetes system.
-2. The (worker) nodes
+2. The (worker) nodes - Runs actual applications you deploy.

-### COMPONENTS OF THE CONTROL PLANE

-The Control Plane is what controls and makes the whole cluster function.These resources/components are containerized application run as a pod.To list them you can use the command `kubectl get pods -n kube-system`.
+**COMPONENTS OF THE CONTROL PLANE** - The Control Plane is what controls and makes the whole cluster function.These resources/components are containerized application run as a pod.To list them you can use the command `kubectl get pods -n kube-system`.
 The components that make up the Control Plane are:-

 1. The etcd - distributed persistent storage for cluster configurations.